 • USE : Hike

-• TRAILHEAD : Begins 2 miles east of Sitka on Sawmill Creek Road.
-Ends on the ridge of Mount Verstovia*
+• TRAILHEAD : Begins 2 miles east of downtown on Sawmill Creek Road.
+Maintained trail ends at Picnic Rock.

 • RECOMMENDED SEASON : Spring through late fall